 Check out Aomi, who’s graciously allowed us to share her before and after photos of getting bigger hips.
 She gained 3″ on her hips while doing our Bony to Bombshell program, which put her ratio even better than the 0.7 target.

 How to Get A Better Waist-to-Hip Ratio

 Get A Bigger Butt & Keep Your Waist Lean

 Many women with great genetics and who eat well store their fat in their hips.
 They might also be more naturally muscular.
-But on our site, we’re committed to helping naturally skinny “ectomorph” women build muscle.
+But on our site, we’re committed to helping naturally skinny “ectomorph/banana” women build muscle.
 So if that’s you, the chances are that you’ll need to focus on building more muscle, not just trimming off extra belly fat.